 Clerking Schedule.
-The clerking schedule for each specific event shall be established by the field and event referees on a daily basis throughout the championship.
+The clerking schedule for each specific event shall be established by the field and event referees daily throughout the championship.
 [Adopted: 10/4/18]

 Credentials.
-[SEC Bylaw 12.3.1] All credentials shall be issued according to a numbering system (or other comparable method) to ensure only appropriate individuals have access to specified areas.
+All credentials shall be issued according to a numbering system (or other comparable method) to ensure only appropriate individuals have access to specified areas.

 Dates and Sites.
 The SEC Championships shall be held Thursday through Sunday two weeks prior to the NCAA Championships and as determined by the host institution.
-The 2021 SEC Championships will be hosted by the University of Mississippi.
+The 2022 SEC Championships will be hosted by the University of Mississippi.
 If an institution is unable to host during its scheduled year, notification must be given at least one year in advance at the annual coaches meeting.
 In this circumstance, the championships shall rotate to the next institution in sequence.
 The championships will be a three-day meet.
 See Supplement C in General Administration for Future Championship Dates and Sites.
 [Revised: 12/13/16]